Are you wondering why you aren’t making any movement on Pinterest with your business? Chances are you’re making one or more of these 11 mistakes.

 I’m also going to give you a little tip… once you pin your content to Pinterest head over there on your mobile app and check out your pins.

 Make sure they look good and are easy to read.
 Lastly, keep in mind that script text and weird colors are harder to read on smaller screens.

-If you aren’t planning ahead of time and pinning for trends chance are you’re losing out.
-If you haven’t noticed this already then you may be living in a cave, but the entire platform tends to shift when a major trend hits.
+If you aren’t planning ahead of time and pinning for trends,s chance are you’re losing out.
+If you haven’t noticed this already, the entire platform tends to shift when a major trend hits.

 Take July 4th for example… No matter how much you pin a certain topic, let’s say blogging, your feed will likely be filled with everything red, white and blue from Memorial Day to July 4th.

 Make sure you’re pinning for trends in advance and creating content to relate to those trends.
 Content marketing on Pinterest will take forethought.